 - provides a free e-learning course in FGM, which anybody can take: Recognising and preventing FGM

 - works with the police, Border Force, the Crown Prosecution Service and the College of Policing to improve the identification and prosecution of offenders

-- has an overview of all government work to fight FGM and works closely with the voluntary and community sector, survivors and professionals to develop cross-cutting policies and processes
+- maintains an overview of all Government work to fight FGM and works closely with the voluntary and community sector, survivors and professionals to develop cross-cutting policies and processes.

-- Agency for Culture and Change Management UK (ACCM UK); email ACCM UK
+- Agency for Culture and Change Management UK (ACCM UK)

 - Bristol against Violence and Abuse (BAVA)